siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Output rate limiting

-Output rate limiting allows queries to emit events periodically based on the condition specified.
+Output rate limiting allows queries to output events periodically based on a specified condition.

 **Purpose**

-This allows you to limit the output to avoid overloading following executions and to remove unnecessary information.
+This allows you to limit the output to avoid overloading the subsequent executions, and to remove unnecessary information.

 **Syntax**

-The following is the syntax of an output rate limiting configuration.
+The syntax of an output rate limiting configuration is as follows:

 ```sql
 from <input stream> ...